welovemedia/ffmate-docs/docs/pre-post-prcessing.md

 # Pre and Post-Processing

-FFmate allows you to extend the functionality of your transcoding tasks by executing custom scripts *before* the `ffmpeg` command starts (pre-processing) and *after* it successfully completes (post-processing).
+**Pre- and post-processing** in FFmate allow you to extend transcoding tasks by running custom scripts *before* the `ffmpeg` command starts and *after* it successfully completes.
 This powerful feature enables you to automate a wide range of activities, from input validation and file preparation to notifications, archiving, and integration with other systems.

 You can define pre and post-processing steps either directly within a task creation request or as part of a [Preset](/docs/presets.md).
 If defined in both, the task-specific definition will take precedence.